 From 7am-8:30am, there are usually only a few children present.
 This means only one person is required to meet the regulated (ratio) staff requirements.

 The regulated (ratio) staff hours from 7am-8:30am = 1.5 hours.
 Only include those staff who are required to be present to meet regulated ratio requirements during that time period.
 For this example only include either Hine’s or Jocelyn’s hours.

-A ‘certificated teacher’ is a holder of a current practising certificate that has been issued by the Education Council, or a letter from the Education Council advising that certification has been approved and that the practising certificate will be mailed within four to six weeks.
+A ‘certificated teacher’ is a holder of a current practising certificate that has been issued by the Teaching Council, or a letter from the Teaching Council advising that certification has been approved and that the practising certificate will be mailed within four to six weeks.